FSIN-ohm/Matomat-Documentation/docs/rest_api.md

 So the `amount` will be the price for which we sell the products, and `buy_cost` will be the price we buy them with.
 The difference between `buy_cost` and `amount` will then be our __income__.

-- `items=<number>` number of items per page.
+- `count=<number>` number of items per page.
 If this parameter is not given it will return 100 items of the first page.
 - `page=<number>` only works in combination with the `items` parameter.
 If not given, the first page will be returned.
 - `user=<user_id>` get all transactions of the given user. __Atention__ this requires admin privileges. made.
 - `type=<purchse/deposit/withdraw/transfer/order/all>` this will only show the transactions of a specific type.
 If left out or set to `all` it will show all the